EnterpriseDB/barman/doc/manual/66-about.en.md

 Even though this is our preferred way of developing Barman, we gladly accept patches from external developers, as long as:

-- user documentation (tutorial and man pages) is provided;
+- user documentation (tutorial and man pages) is provided.
-- source code is properly documented and contains relevant comments;
+- source code is properly documented and contains relevant comments.
-- code supplied is covered by unit tests;
+- code supplied is covered by unit tests.
-- no unrelated feature is compromised or broken;
+- no unrelated feature is compromised or broken.
-- source code is rebased on the current master branch;
+- source code is rebased on the current master branch.
-- commits and pull requests are limited to a single feature (multi-feature patches are hard to test and review);
+- commits and pull requests are limited to a single feature (multi-feature patches are hard to test and review).
 - changes to the user interface are discussed beforehand with 2ndQuadrant.

 We also require that any contributions provide a copyright assignment